With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 Remove any leftover veggies within 24 hours so your cavy doesn’t get sick.

 Fruits are a great snack to give your Silkie breed every once in a while but not all the time.
 Fruits are high in sugar and can cause diarrhea and other health issues if given in excessive amounts.

 A couple of bite-sized pieces a couple of times a week is plenty for your cavy.

-Try to choose fruits that are high in vitamin C like tomato, papaya, and kiwi.
+Try to choose delicious fruits that are high in vitamin C like tomato, papaya, and kiwi.
 You can also offer this breed apple (remove the seeds first), strawberries, blueberries, and cucumber.

 Lastly, offer your cavy a small portion of guinea pig pellets/nuggets daily.
 The best pellets for this Silkie should be high in vitamin C and low in fat.